medjed/bigquery_migration/README.md

 ## Usage

-Define your desired schema, this tool automatically detects differences with the target table, and takes core of adding columns, or dropping columns (actually, select & copy is issued), or changing types.
+Define your desired schema, this tool automatically detects differences with the target table, and takes care of adding columns, or dropping columns (actually, select & copy is issued), or changing types.

 ### CLI